 Removing team members

-If you remove a team member from your account, their personal API access tokens will be invalidated.
-We recommend updating integrations to use new access tokens before offboarding team members.
+If you remove a team member from your account, their personal API access tokens become invalid.
+We recommend updating integrations to use new access tokens before removing team members.

 By default, all team members can create access tokens limited to their existing permissions.
 Team members with